 Cholesterol is an essential component of metabolic processes in the body.
 It is needed for flexibility of cellular walls and for producing hormones in the body.
 Only when there is too much of it in the body, it spells trouble.
-Cholesterol plagues the arteries and is the primary cause of heart disease in the world.
+Cholesterol plaques the arteries and is the primary cause of heart disease in the world.
 But there is no cause for worry.
 Even if you have been living a very unhealthy lifestyle, if you make small changes now, you could scale back the cholesterol levels in your body.
-Here are some simple steps to lower cholesterol.

 There is a lot of changes that you can make in your diet to have a healthy heart and to lower cholesterol.